-Two forums have been held to discuss the work of the Ministerial Transition Team.
-You can find video recordings and related documents on the forum pages:
+There have been two forums in 2021 to discuss the work of the Ministerial Transition Team.
+You can find information and video recordings on the forum pages:

 The Unitarian experience shows that it’s best to have a period of transition after a settled minister leaves so that we can, collectively, honour our past, examine both our strengths and our limitations, and strengthen our ties as we prepare to move forward.